MadelineRLuth/MadelineRLuth.github.io/index.md

 Previously, I obtained my B.S. in Microbiology from UC Riverside, where I worked as an undergraduate research assistant in the labs of David Crowley and Sharon L. Walker.

-Check out my Google Scholar profile [here](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work.
+Check out [my Google Scholar profile](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work.

 ![profile](https://avatars1.githubusercontent.com/u/50251155?s=460&v=4)